BY Niall Rooney | 12/12/2018

 Now the definition of personal data has expanded to include a customer number in a cookie, a device ID or an IP address, to name a few.
 It’s extremely unlikely that your organisation does not process personal data on any kind.
 Remember GDPR clarifies and defines personal data far better than its predecessor and it incorporates far more than the American conception of PII.
 Ultimately, there is now more personal data under the scope that you need to protect, so the responsibility is greater.

 It is becoming more challenging to comply with global security and privacy standards.
-So utilising tools and technologies such as Enterprise Recon to allow you to discover and remediate personal data makes it much easier to achieve.
+So utilising solutions and technologies like Enterprise Recon enables you to accurately discover and remediate personal data and makes it much easier to achieve compliance.

 Companies need to take a data-centric approach to secure data directly and making sure they do not expose it to potential threats.
 By understanding what data you have and where it is will allow you to put processes in place to protect it as you will be surprised and the vast amount of personal information you store, process and collect.

-Book your free risk assessment with one of our data experts below.
+Ready to start protecting your organization’s PII?
+Book your free risk assessment with one of our data experts.

 Share this article!